devOS-Sanity-Edition/Crab/README.md

 3. Crab 🦀

 ## General Rules
-1. Have the file import a Crab package.
-2. Have the Crab description of doom.
+1. Have the Crab description of doom.
-3. Start the class of Crab.
+2. Have a class or struct or equivalent named `Crab`.
-4. Class must have the crab in there commented out.
+3. Class/struct/whatever must have the crab in there commented out, and it must be the only contents.
-5. Absolutely nothing destructive please.
+4. Absolutely nothing destructive please.
 Unless it is for the glory of crab. /j
-6. Crab 🦀
+5. Crab 🦀

 ## Milestone
 1. All programing languages have crab.